 You typically will attend settlement meetings as well as mediations and judicial dispute resolutions.
 It’s entirely up to you whether you talk during the negotiations.
 It is often helpful if you are able to say a few words at a settlement meeting or mediation about how the accident has impacted your life, but it’s not necessary.

 What About the Minor Injury Cap?
 Does it Mean I Can Only Get That Amount in Settlement Negotiations?

-General damages for minor strains and sprains are capped by the Alberta government at $5,365 for accidents occurring in 2021.
-This base amount is just for general damages (sometimes called damages for pain and suffering) for those minor injuries.
+General damages for minor strains and sprains are capped by the Alberta government.
+The amount of the Minor Injury Cap is set annually by the Superintendent of Insurance.* This base amount is just for general damages (sometimes called damages for pain and suffering) for those minor injuries.
 In addition to general damages, you may be entitled to compensation for loss of income, your out of pocket expenses related to your injury (e.g., cost of medical equipment, prescriptions, treatments prescribed by your doctor), interest, and other damages.
 We discuss the accident benefits that may be available to you in our Injury Law Handbook (Section B: Accident Benefits).

 It is important to remember that just because your injury began as a strain or sprain, does not mean that your claim is capped, even if the insurance company says it is.
 Your lawyer will be able to advise, how the minor injury cap may impact the assessment of your claim.

 What Happens If You Can’t Reach a Settlement?